hydroper-jet/lang/spec/1.0/source/src/aliases.md

 | \[\[*ParentDefinition*\]\] | The parent definition of the alias. |
 | \[\[*PlainMetadata*\]\] | Plain meta-data attached to the class. |

-## Parent definition

-When the parent definition of an alias is a package, the alias has a fully package qualified name.

 ## Meta data

 An alias may contain zero or more plain meta-data: